Myrtles Plantation Address – – St Francisville, Louisiana | 7747 U.S. 61 – MAP

-In 1820, Judge Clark Woodruff bought the house and grounds.
-A home to build his family with wife Sarah Matilda Bradford.
-Yes Bradford, she was General David’s daughter.
+In 1820, 24 years after Myrtles was built, Judge Clark Woodruff moved in.
+A home to build a family with his wife Sarah Bradford.
+Yes Bradford.
+She was General David’s daughter.

-Only 19 years old when they married (not 14 as some legends state), 9 years after General David’s death.
-They moved into Myrtles to help her mother Elizabeth run the plantation.
+It was only 9 years after General David’s death.
+The couple moved into Myrtles to help Sarah’s aging mother Elizabeth run the plantation.

 Legends Can Be Powerful

-This is infuriating for Historians, but to tell stories is human.
-And if it provides life for a historic house then what’s the harm.
+This infuriates historians, but to tell stories is human.
+And if it provides life for a historic house to thrive in this modern world… then I say, what’s the harm?

 Story of Chloe

-Maybe she just wanted to get them sick, save them and be in the good graces of the Judge.
-It’s said Chloe did nothing as the little girls and their mother ate the cake.
-As the poison took hold.
+It’s said Chloe only watched as the children and their mother ate the cake.
+Waited as the poison took hold.

 Chloe is Killed

-Chloe is the resident ghost of Myrtles Plantation.
-Most guests see her from the waist up, a full apparition of a beautiful black woman, her head wrapped in a green turbine to hide what’s believed to be her missing ear.
+Now Chloe is the resident ghost of Myrtles Plantation.
+Guests are known to see her sometimes only from the waist up.
+An apparition of a beautiful black woman with her head wrapped in a green scarf to hide her missing left ear.

 Famous Ghost Photo

-The Myrtles Plantation website claims the photo was examined by a film crew from National Geographic and patent researchist.
-The size is correct for a human, and all thought it was Chloe.
+The Myrtles Plantation website claims the photo was examined by a film crew from National Geographic.
+That the shadow is correct for an average woman’s height.
+All thought it to be Chloe.